 Fig. 1.
 Mary Cassatt, Mother and Child, Wichita Art Museum.

 The label and caption ordinarily appear directly below an illustration and have the same one-inch margins as the text of the paper.
 Visit our Formatting a Research Paper page to learn more about including tables, figures, and musical illustrations in papers.
+You can also read our post on punctuating captions.

 Published 28 June 2017